 Guided trekking in the Sierra Nevada covering all the main 3000m summits including mainland Spain's highest summit, Mulhacen.
-Spend a glorious week climbing these mountains!
+Spend a glorious five days climbing these mountains!

 The Sierra Nevada allows us to recapture the solitude and sense of adventure sadly lacking among the more popular ranges of the Alps.
 The striking thing about the high Sierras is the sense of space and the impression of vast scale.
 Although lacking the spectacular peaks of the Alps, there are wonderful mountain corries filled with sparkling lakes and jagged and pinnacled ridges.

 We have a superb itinerary that we have been running since 2002.
 The only difference from the "Classic Integral" route from Jerez de Marsquedaso, is that we find an approach to the first peak "Picon de Jerez" is aesthetically nicer from Loma de los Cuartos and including the delightful valley of Lavaderos de la Reina.
 In reverse an extra day is possible to allow a drop down east to the Puerto de la Ragua

 Late spring, summer and autumn are ideal times to visit.
 Generally settled weather and pleasant temperatures.
 Normally we can run these trips after the snow melt in June until the end of October.
 We aim to cover all the main 3,000 metre peaks of the Sierra Nevada in one week.

 Transport support is provided to ensure we are able to traverse the main sections of the range.
 The walking is quiet and unspoilt but a certain amount of resilience is required as it is remote and rough.
 This tour is quite strenuous and should be undertaken by strong hill walkers.
 Accommodation is either in secluded lakeside campsites in the mountains or in unguarded mountain huts.